hackerman008/Custom-GetProcAddress-GetModuleHandle/ReadMe.markdown

 This project aims to provide a custom implementation of commonly used Windows API functions GetProcAddress() and GetModuleHandle() in malware development for Red Teaming/Offensive Security.

 ## Files
-- Custom.h - this is a standalone file and can be included in projects by the user
-- Custom.c - used to demonstrate the functionality provided in **Custom.h**
+- Main.c - used to demonstrate the functionality provided in **Custom.c**
+- Custom.h - header files with external function declarations
+- Custom.c - contains the function definitions for GetProcAddress__() and GetDllBase__() functions to retrieve API address and DLL address
 - Compile.bat - Compiles the project using the msvc compiler

 ## Details